Marie Kendall: Biography

 Kendall was born Mary Ann Florence Holyome on 27 July 1873 in Bethnal Green, London.
 At five years of age, she appeared onstage as "Baby Chester", beginning her career in music halls.
 When she was 15, she took the roles of principal boy in Aladdin and Dandini in Cinderella.
 For several years she toured England, Wales and Germany as a male impersonator.
 She enjoyed significant success in 1893 when she turned to female roles and sang "I'm One of the Girls" over 16 weeks in Camden Town.
 After that, Kendall performed at major venues in London, securing parts in pantomimes as well as singing Cockney songs in the best music halls.
 Her income dramatically increased.
 During the 1920s Kendall toured Australia.

 In 1931, she was an original star of the Vintage Variety Company.
 The following year she performed in the Royal Variety Performance.
 Performing regularly well into her 60s, and retired from the stage in 1939.

 Personal life

-In 1895, she married singer-songwriter Stephen McCarthy, the son of music hall comedian John McCarthy.
+In 1895, she married singer-songwriter Stephen McCarthy, the son of Irish music hall comedian John McCarthy.
 The couple had four children; Terence, Shaun, Moya, and Pat.
 As adults, Terry and Pat were a successful brother-sister dance act.
 Terry's daughter was the actress Kay Kendall.